giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

   stress_grid: 31
 ```

-These parameters control where and how densely the computed solution is inspected during post-processing.
+These parameters control how the solved field is inspected during post-processing.

-The `stations` values are normalized positions along the beam:
+The `stations` values are normalized longitudinal positions:

-- `0.00` corresponds to the beginning of the beam;
+- `0.00` is the beginning of the beam;
-- `0.50` corresponds to its midpoint;
+- `0.50` is the mid-span section;
-- `1.00` corresponds to the end.
+- `1.00` is the end of the beam.

+The intermediate values define the additional sections at which results are evaluated.

-The remaining values control the sampling density used for displacement and stress evaluation.
+`displacement_samples` controls the sampling used for displacement evaluation, while `stress_grid` controls the grid used for stress evaluation over the section.

-They do not change the structural solution itself; they control how the results are evaluated and reported.
+These settings do not change the structural solution itself.
+They control how densely the solved continuous field is queried and reported.

 #### Output